 At the beginning of 1965, Soviet agents captured Cohen as he was sending a radio message.
-He was placed on trial, charged with espionage and hanged.
-But to this day, he is known as one of history’s greatest informants whose intelligence helped preserve the young nation of Israel at a moment of great peril.
+He was placed on trial, charged with espionage, and hanged.
+But to this day, he is known as one of history’s greatest informants whose intelligence helped to preserve the young nation of Israel at a moment of great peril.

-Two Revelation Informants
+Two End-Times Informants

 In many Bible colleges and seminaries, there are courses called “Daniel and Revelation,” because it’s commonly accepted that a thorough knowledge of the book of Daniel is critical to rightly understanding John’s book of Revelation.

 I was watching in the night visions, and behold, One like the Son of Man, coming with the clouds of heaven!
 He came to the Ancient of Days, and they brought Him near before Him.
 Then to Him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve Him.
 His dominion is an everlasting dominion, which shall not pass away, and His kingdom is the one which shall not be destroyed (Daniel 7:13-14).

 I never tire of reading and studying Daniel, and I find that every word of Daniel prepares me to read and appreciate the writings of his fellow informant, John.

-Then suddenly it’s all over.
-Christ returns in chapter 19, and this is one of the most thrilling scenes in all the Bible: And I heard, as it were, the voice of a great multitude, as the sound of many waters and as the sound of mighty thundering saying, “Alleluia!
-For the Lord God Omnipotent reigns!”
+Then suddenly, it’s all over.
+In one of the most thrilling scenes in all the Bible, Christ returns: “And I heard, as it were, the voice of a great multitude, as the sound of many waters and as the sound of mighty thunderings, saying, ‘Alleluia!
+For the Lord God Omnipotent reigns!’ ” (Revelation 19:6)

 For deeper study of Revelation and Prophecy, visit Dr. Jeremiah’s Prophecy Academy where you will find a panorama of prophetic materials to enhance your understanding of God’s Plan for the end of the world.